Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 # Extracting Helper Functions Pt.
 2

 ## Goals
-Our goal for this lesson is to refactor code for creating a `Book` model from the `create_book` route to a helper function named `from_dict` in the model's class.
+Our goal for this lesson is to refactor the code for creating a `Book` model from the `create_book` route to a helper function named `from_dict` in the model's class.

 To do this we will follow the same steps of planning, then executing our refactor, as outlined on the previous lesson.